What is yield?

 To calculate percent yield, you simply take actual yield 1.099 grams of sodium bromide, divided by the theoretical yield 1.452 grams of sodium bromide.

-The theoretical yield calculator works according to this way.
+The theoretical yield calculator with steps works according to this way.
 This article will be helpful to understand the working of this helpful tool.

 Thanks for staying with us.